BY MIKE KOCHHEISER, Lubrication Specialties, Inc.

 The quality of today’s diesel fuel varies from one station to the next.
 Diesel fuel is a very complicated mixture of many different compounds.
 Some of these compounds are referred to as paraffins, which solidify once they reach their “freeze” point.
 The solid form of these hydrocarbons is a thick, waxy substance that is referred to as the “gelling” of diesel fuel.
 Every hydrocarbon has its own freeze point, making it difficult to know the exact quality of the fuel when it leaves the pump.
 Due to the variances of wax content from one batch of fuel to the next, there is not one exact temperature that the fuel begins to gel.
 However, the threat of fuel gelling typically presents itself around 20 degrees Fahrenheit.

 When it comes to fighting fuel gelling, there are a few inexpensive options that will save you from headaches and even maintenance expenses.
 If you are lucky enough to have a heated garage, storing your vehicle in a temperature controlled environment is the easiest way to keep the fuel from reaching its freeze point.
 If heated storage isn’t an option, another way to consistently increase the quality of fuel and decrease the freeze point is to use a diesel fuel winterization additive like Hot Shot’s Secret DIESEL WINTER ANTIGEL.
 The DIESEL WINTER ANTI-GEL will lower the freeze point to approximately -40° and reduce fuel line freezing.
-A quality anti-gel will not only decrease the gel point, but it also contains a wax anti-settling agent to keep the wax dispersed, which keeps your engine running longer.
+A quality diesel anti-gel treatment will not only decrease the gel point, but it also contains a wax anti-settling agent to keep the wax dispersed, which keeps your engine running longer.

 Originally published in LSI Innovation Magazine – Issue 107